MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Updaing round creating some issues (Log in as admin)
  - Submit lineup is not properly sending data to other client, the other screen being blank - Need to organize rounds in ascending order from `submit-lineup-response`.
 When a team is updating in round 1 and another team is selecting players for the nets in round 2.
 When the first team has updated the score ther other team is been kicked out to round 1

- - Add or updating ldo or director logo is not working peroperly
- - Update event logo also not working
- - Showing cors issue when making requesat with fetch

 ### Deployment